Jennifer Elise Cox: Jan Brady

 In 1995, Cox won the role she became widely known for, middle-child Jan Brady in the film The Brady Bunch Movie.
 Speaking of the cast, "We instantly bonded", said Cox.
 "We instantly thought of each other as family, as The Brady Bunch."

 The film opened at #1 at the box office with $14,827,066 and grossed $46,576,136, in the U.S. and Canada and $7,500,000 overseas making a total gross of $54,076,136 worldwide.
 Although the film received a mixed reception, Cox's performance was praised.
 Patrick Phillips from Pop Culture Tonight called her performance "excellent, yet underrated".

 A reviewer from The Motion Pictures stated "Cox pulls off all of [the] nuttiness perfectly.
 She is without a doubt the best part of the movie."
 A week after The Brady Bunch Movie's opening she had a guest spot on The George Wendt Show.
 The same year she reprised her role as Jan Brady for the TV series Wings, and portrayed Shannon, a student at the women's studies program, on the TV series Murphy Brown.

-In 1996, she costarred alongside Michael Gross and Hilary Swank in the horror film Sometimes They Come Back...
+In 1996, she co-starred alongside Michael Gross and Hilary Swank in the horror film Sometimes They Come Back...
 Again, reprised her role of Jan Brady in the Brady Bunch sequel A Very Brady Sequel, and guest starred on an episode of The Parent 'Hood.

 In 1998, she had a recurring role as social outcast Felice on the sitcom Clueless, and reprised her role of Jan Brady on the TV series Moesha.
 That year she also had small bits in the films Fear and Loathing in Las Vegas and Can't Hardly Wait.